googleapis/google-cloud-cpp/ci/cloudbuild/notifiers/alerts/README.md

 # Send alerts when CI builds fail

-This notifier listens for failed builds (ignoring PR and manual builds) and sends alert chats to the webhook URL specified by the `GCB_BUILD_ALERT_WEBHOOK` environment variable.
+This notifier listens for failed builds (ignoring PR and manual builds) and sends alerts as Google Chat messages to the webhook URL specified by the `GCB_BUILD_ALERT_WEBHOOK` environment variable.
 This variable is injected from Secret Manager.

 ## Prerequisites